-Andy Pattison received his B.A in Ecology, Evolution, and Animal Behavior from Skidmore College in 1999 and went on to work as a conservation Biologist for the State of New York and The Nature Conservatory.
-Andy later taught Biology and Environmental Science at a progressive charter school in Santa Fe, NM and was the Science Program Coordinator at Blue Academy, a non-profit eco-tourism company he helped launch in the U.S., Costa Rica and Fiji.
+Andrew Pattison received his B.A. in Ecology, Evolution, and Animal Behavior from Skidmore College in 1999 and went on to work as a conservation biologist for New York State and The Nature Conservancy in both New York and Colorado.
+He later taught biology and environmental science at a progressive charter school in Santa Fe, NM and was the Science Program Coordinator at the Blue Academy, a non-profit eco-tourism company he helped launch in the U.S., Costa Rica, and Fiji

 Andy moved to Denver in 2003 in order to complete a Master in Public Administration with a focus in Environmental Policy, Management and Law from the School of Public Affairs at UCD.
 For two years, Andy worked as a researcher at the Wirth Chair in Environmental and Community Development Policy supporting the Wirth Chair’s efforts in local and statewide sustainable development policy advocacy.
 Andy’s Master’s thesis involved working with the Colorado Municipal League and dozens of Colorado municipalities to develop and author a book entitled “Energy Management and Conservation: Municipal Best Practices".
 While pursuing his PhD in Public Affairs at SPA under the IGERT Sustainable Urban Infrastructure program, Andy is continuing his research in municipal-scale sustainable development policy centered on energy and climate issues.
 The working titled of his dissertation is “Beliefs, Learning, and Policy Entrepreneurs: A Examination of Local Climate Policy Development”.